dat-ecosystem-archive/book/src/ch01-01-flat-tree.md

 ## Depth

 Indexes 0, 2, 4, 6 have a depth of 0.
-And indexes 1, 5, 9 have a depth of 1.
+And indexes 1 and 5 have a depth of 1.

 ```text
 depth = 2  ^        3